Updated: January 3, 2022

 There are a number of benefits to using bluetooth earbuds:

-- They prevent echo during online meetings
+- They prevent echo during online meetings (compared to computer speakers)

 - They untether an employee from their desk